-The link that it has between diet is fairly complex, and hard to establish, especially because each individual has different dietary habits and lifestyles.
+The link that it has with diet is fairly complex and hard to establish, especially because each individual has different dietary habits and lifestyles.

 But despite this, experts have been able to ascertain that there is indeed a relationship between consuming certain foods and a greater risk of developing this disease.

-The most worrisome of all is that a lot of these foods are continually included in diets, and consumers don’t even know they’re harmful.
+The most worrisome of all is that a lot of these foods are continually present in diets, and consumers don’t even know they’re harmful.

 That’s why bodies like the American Institute for Cancer Research (AICR) has created special announcements that list these carcinogenic foods that should be avoided or reduced.